zkiu/Task-Tracker/README.md

 The code for this is available at https://github.com/zkiu/....
 The page can be accessed here https://zkiu.github.io/....

 --- Current to-do as of 2020-12-27:
-Create Basic Email Verification Flow using Google Cloud Functions (instead of the pre built functionallity)

 - pretty things with floating labels with bootstrap
 - implement more security in code, check validation for the project, HTML - set tabindex attribute for Aria, make validation and sanatize input fields